SADHANA: WHAT ARE YOU DOING WITH YOUR LIFE?

 For those of you who have done the latest version of the Teachings Series, we talk about how the Yogis – who looked at their practice as an empirical science – worked out the best times of the day to practice.

-Between 4 and 8am, and 4 and 8pm is where there is an abundance of beneficial, harmonious, Universal energies.
+Between 4 and 8am, is where there is an abundance of beneficial, harmonious, Universal energies.
 So, if you are wanting to set up your own Sadhana, it is recommended that you arrange for your practice to be within this time.
 Traditionally, the morning is an ideal time to perform your spiritual and devotional practices as it is a potent way to set up the day.
 However, if none of these times suit you, don’t be discouraged.
 Do your Sadhana any time!
 Any spiritual practice done regularly is better than none at all.

 Treat your daily Sadhana as an opportunity to cultivate the greatest version of yourself and to polish the lines of communication between you and your Higher Self.
 The more you are in communion with this deeper part of yourself, the more you will see your resonance will shift, and the easier it will be to hear the inner voice of Guidance that leads you to act from the place that is most harmonious for your Soul.